Start-up Grant

 An extract from the Employment Register (TÖR) concerning the job related to the employment contract (available from the Estonian Tax and Customs Board e-services).
 More detailed information on employment registration can be found on the website of the Estonian Tax and Customs Board.

 After the interim report has been approved, the first instalment of the grant (€15,000) will be disbursed.
 If the job has not been created, the grant will not be paid out.
-Forms of the interim and final reports sample.

 Verification of project results – second instalment of the grant